vikmreddy/production-ml/src/README.md

 ## Configs
+Add package config, pip install package locally
-Add hindinlp modules to PYTHONPATH, conda's interpreter will detect it
+Then my modules will be available to the interpreter